Postage, dispatch & delivery

 How do I get the most out of my candle?

-Candles will burn differently depending on the environment, the type of wick and the fragrance used.
+Candles will burn differently depending on the environment they are used in, eg. the size of room, type of container, fragrance etc.

 Who will Green Planet products appeal to?

-Green Planet Candle Co is a small artisan business selling products that should appeal to everyone, especially those with an eco-friendly conscience.
+Green Planet Candle Co is a small artisan business selling products that should appeal to everyone, especially those with an eco-conscious lifestyle.
 Not only do the candles look awesome and smell divine but they are kind to the planet too - no single use plastics, biodegradable, clean-burning plant-based wax candles & melts with 3% donated to an environmental charity for each and every purchase.

 Why is fragrance important?